shanevanheerden/shanevanheerden.github.io/_posts/2020-11-12-neural_language_models.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: What are Word Embeddings?
+  - name: What exactly is a language model?
-  - name: Word2Vec Methods
-  - name: Training a Word2Vec Model
+  - name: Building our own Neural Language Model
-  - name: Word2Vec Tutorial
-  - name: Wrapping Up
+  - name: Wrapping up

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.